-- Download a source tarball (usually from PyPI) - Confirm integrity of the package by comparing it to a checksum - Apply patches, if any, to the source distribution - Add extra files, if any, to the source distribution - If the package includes C/C++/Cython extensions: - Build the package natively, keeping track of invocations of the native compiler and linker - Rebuild the package using emscripten to target WebAssembly - If the package is pure Python: - Run the setup.py script to get the built package - Package the results into an emscripten virtual filesystem package, which comprises: - A . data file containing the file contents of the whole package, concatenated together - A . js file which contains metadata about the files and installs them into the virtual filesystem.
+- Download a source tarball (usually from PyPI) - Confirm integrity of the package by comparing it to a checksum - Apply patches, if any, to the source distribution - · Add extra files, if any, to the source distribution - If the package includes C/C++/Cython extensions: - Build the package natively, keeping track of invocations of the native compiler and linker - Rebuild the package using emscripten to target WebAssembly - If the package is pure Python: - Run the setup.py script to get the built package - Unvendor unit tests included in the installation folder to a separate package <package name>-tests - Package the results into an emscripten virtual filesystem package, which comprises: - A .data file containing the file contents of the whole package, concatenated together - A . js file which contains metadata about the files and installs them into the virtual filesystem.